corpunWorld Corporal Punishment Research

 Contrary to myth, the Nazi regime (1933-45) did not reintroduce CP, because it had not been abolished.
 According to this July 1987 magazine article, what the Nazis did do was to "lift all restrictions" on it.

-After WW2, different Länder (regional states) dealt with the issue in different ways at different times: as time went on, caning was increasingly confined to older students, boys in particular.
+After WW2, different Länder (regional states) in what became the BRD (West Germany) dealt with the issue in different ways at different times: as time went on, caning was increasingly confined to older students, boys in particular.
 CP was not completely banned everywhere until 1983.
-This conflicts slightly with an unsourced claim by GITEACPOCEXTERNAL LINK: opens in new window that it has been prohibited since the 1970s.
+This conflicts slightly with an unsourced claim by GPTEVACEXTERNAL LINK: opens in new window that it has been prohibited since the 1970s.

 This 1968 magazine article includes a photograph of a classroom with a boy bending over and being disciplined by the schoolmaster with what looks more like a paddle than a cane.
-It is not known whether the picture is posed or real.
+We don't know whether the picture is posed or real.
 The text says that caning was legal at that time in elementary schools, and describes a case in Baden-Württemberg of a teacher being threatened by the State with dismissal for using CP but being supported by parents.

 A July 1970 illustrated newspaper article noted that school caning had then only "recently" been abolished in Bavaria, and showed that state's "last school cane" being installed in a museum.

-In the East, the DDR (1945-1989), like all communist states, always claimed that there was no CP of any kind.
-It is not known whether this is actually true.
+In the East, the DDR (1945-1989), like most communist states, always claimed there was no CP of any kind.
+It seems quite likely that this was not true.

 caterpillarEric Carle: The very busy illustrator